 Who does this affect?

-Patients present with deep sharp groin pain, which may only occur on full hip bending.
+Patients with labral tears present with deep sharp groin pain, which may only occur on full hip bending.
 They may or may not be an associated deep click, which can be either due to the torn labrum, or more commonly, an inflamed tendon running over the front of the hip.
 If the condition has been present for some time, there may also be inflammation of the tissues surrounding the hip such as the outer hip (trochanteric bursitis), the groin muscles (adductor tendonitis) or infammation of tendons in front of the hip (sartorius tendonitis).

 All patients undergo specialised x-rays of the hip as well as more complex scans such as CT and Magnetic Resonance Arthrography (MRA).
 The MR arthrogram involves injecting dye into the hip joint prior to the scan.
-The allows identification of the torn cartilage.
+This allows identification of the torn cartilage.
 CT scans are used to accurately map out the bony deformity.
 This is very important when planning the surgery.

 If there is an underlying bony abnormality on either the femoral head or the bony pelvic cup, then that is also addressed at this stage.
 This is technically difficult surgery but can achieve excellent results if carried out correctly and on the right patient.
-Based on Professor Fehilys own experience and that of the wider orthopaedic community, certain patients do not do well from hip arthroscopy e.g. patients with significant hip arthritis, patients with severe childhood hip disease (hip dysplasia) or patients with inflammatory hip disease (e.g. rheumatoid arthritis).
+Based on Professor Fehily’s own experience and that of the wider orthopaedic community, certain patients do not do well from hip arthroscopy e.g. patients with significant hip arthritis, patients with severe childhood hip disease (hip dysplasia) or patients with inflammatory hip disease (e.g. rheumatoid arthritis).
 Occasionally, the bony deformity may be so large that an adequate bony reshaping is not possible using key-hole surgical techniques.
 In these cases the operation is done using an open technique and the labral tear can be addressed at the same time.
 In some cases, the damage caused to the joint by the impingement may be so severe that the only reliable option is a joint replacement.
 However, all patients are different and advantages and disadvantages of the various treatment options can be discussed at the time of your consultation with Professor Fehily.